-In connection with the Private Placement, the Company entered into a registration rights agreement (the "Registration Rights Agreement") with the Purchasers, pursuant to which the Company agrees to register for resale the Common Shares (the "Registrable Securities").
+In connection with the Private Placement, the Company entered into a registration rights agreement (the "Registration Rights Agreement") with the Purchasers, pursuant to which the Company agreed to register for resale the Common Shares (the "Registrable Securities").
 Under the Registration Rights Agreement, the Company agreed to file a registration statement covering the resale by the Purchasers of the Registrable Securities within 10 business days of the closing of the Securities Purchase Agreement.
+The Company agreed to be responsible for all fees and expenses incurred in connection with the registration of the Registrable Securities.
 The registration statement was filed on October 24, 2022 and became effective on November 1, 2022.
-The Company has agreed to use commercially reasonable efforts to cause such registration statement to become effective and to keep such registration statement effective until such time as there are no longer Registrable Securities held by the Purchasers.
-The Company has agreed to be responsible for all fees and expenses incurred in connection with the registration of the Registrable Securities.
+The Company has agreed to keep such registration statement effective until such time as there are no longer Registrable Securities held by the Purchasers.